ApexFutz/SiteSlayer/sites/www_wikipedia_org/content.md

 |
 [I already donated](#)

-Wikipedia was just a dream.
+We owe you an explanation.

-Readers in the United States deserve an explanation.
+An important update for readers in the United States.

 Please don't skip this 1-minute read.
+This fundraiser will soon be over, but we haven't yet hit our goal.
 If you're like us, you've used Wikipedia countless times.
 To settle an argument with a friend.
 To satisfy a curiosity.
 Whether it's 3 in the morning or afternoon, Wikipedia is useful in your life.
 Please give $2.75.

-Wikipedia's been around since 2001.
-Back then, it was just a wildly ambitious, probably impossible dream.
-But it came together piece by pieceâcreated by people, not machines.
-Wikipedia's not perfect, but it's always been free thanks to everyday readers.

-Only 2% ever donate.
-But that small group makes a big difference.
-When you support Wikipedia, you're standing up for something simple but profound: that knowledge should belong to everyone.

-If you agree, then this is your moment to give back.
-Even $2.75 makes a difference.
-Help keep it goingâfor you, for the next reader, and for the next generation.
+After nearly 25 years, Wikipedia is still the internet we were promisedâcreated by people, not by machines.
+It's not perfect, but it's not here to push a point of view.
+It's owned by a nonprofit, not a giant technology company or a billionaire.

+Just 2% of our readers donate, so if you have given in the past and Wikipedia still provides you with $2.75 worth of knowledge, donate today.
+If you are undecided, remember any contribution helps.

+Please select an amount (USD).
+The average donation in the United States is around $13.
+Many first-time donors give $2.75.
+All that matters is that you're choosing to stand up for free, open information; and for that, you have our gratitude.

+5
+10
+20
+30
+50
+100
+Other

 How often would you like to donate?

 One time